tobyqin/blog_hexo/source/@posts/2016-10-19-how-to-fix-TFS-workspace-mapping-error-in-Jenkins.md

     5. The "Manage Workspaces" window comes up.
 Click edit and you can add / remove / edit your workspace

 - From the command line
-    1. Call "tf workspace" from a developer command promt.
+    1. Type "tf workspace" from a developer command promt.
 It will bring up the "Manage Workspaces" directly!

 **Step 2: Remove cache on this computer**